Exterior House Paint for Your Raleigh Home

 Fortified exterior house paints usually contain a blend of Alkyd and Acrylic polymers.
 The most important additive to these raw materials is Zinc Oxide.

 Zinc limits mold and mildew growth.
-Mold, mildew, and moss speed all polymers’ process to break down and fail over time.
+Mold, mildew, and moss speed all polymers’ processes to break down and fail over time.

 Vinyl polymers are also present in exterior products.
 Durable products should only contain a small percentage of Vinyl.